Do Go On - 345 - Dame Julie Andrews

 That's better.

-Do you usually get a call from the author telling you you look weird?
+She's like, do you usually get a call from the author telling you look weird?

 I mean, just by the tone, it didn't sound like my nose was good.